martinsolent/figma/docs/pixel_perfect/pixel-perfect-app-bar.md

 ![](../images/pixel_perfect/top_bar/M3_guide.png)

  We are going to create a "pixel perfect" Component using Google Material Design guidelines.
-Making components is one of the first things you do when creating a UI project you either create the code opponents yourself or you import them into your project by using a copyright free Library.
+Making components is one of the first things you do when creating a UI project, you either create the Component yourself or you import them into your project by using a copyright free Library/UI Kit.

 [M3 Material Design Guidelines](https://m3.material.io/components/top-app-bar/overview)

-We will be creating the Top App Bar Component which is part of the [Material Design kit M3](https://www.figma.com/community/file/1035203688168086460)
+We will be creating the **Top App Bar** Component which is part of the [Material Design kit M3](https://www.figma.com/community/file/1035203688168086460)

 ![](..images/pixel_perfect/../../../images/pixel_perfect/pp_12.png)

-The Material Design Guidelines will give you all the inforamtion you need to know for create Components such as sizes and spacings
+The Material Design Guidelines will give you all the inforamtion you need to know for createing Components such as sizes and spacings

 ![](..images/pixel_perfect/../../../images/pixel_perfect/pp_13.png)